 - Thermal/IR.
 This kind of sensors can see hotspots and measure land and plant temperature.Thermal sensors are also used to detect the water because of its cooler temperature signature which helps detecting drought or leak in irrigation.

 - Multispectral.
 Used for health assessment and normalized difference vegetation index.

 - LIDAR.
 Despite its high cost, it may be used once for initial 3D field surveying.

 - Hyperspectral data.
-The combination and overlaying of images from multiple channels used for more in-depth analysis.
+The combination and overlaying of images from multiple channels used for a more in-depth analysis.

 How Agricultural Drones and Software Can Measure Health

-Most agriculture software uses multi-spectral imagery to reveal health conditions.
+Mostly, agriculture software uses multi-spectral imagery to reveal health conditions.
 Based on imagery taken by agricultural drones those algorithms analyze changes of near-infrared light and visible light reflected by crops.

 Here is an example of the NDVI-processed image.

-That’s basically how agricultural health mapping software works.
+That’s, basically, how agricultural health mapping software works.

 Further useful UAV applications in AgroTech: